Adventure photographer captures supermoon at Volcán de Fuego

 After years of repeated trips, Werner said he no longer needs to scout the terrain.

 “By now I know this volcano by heart,” he said.
-“I have many shots in mind that have formed just from being out there and getting inspired by the terrain.”
+“I have many shots in mind that have formed just from being out there and getting inspired by the terrain...
+The main factor here is timing.”

-Some shots require minimal setup.
-Others depend on variables that must align precisely.
+Shot ideas develop overtime through repetition and observation.
+Some frames require minimal setup, while others depend on variables that must align precisely.
 Weather and eruptions cannot be controlled.
-Celestial timing can.
-Werner uses planning tools such as Photopills to track the position of the sun, moon and stars.
+Celestial timing, however, can.
+Werner uses planning tools such as Photo pills to track the position of the sun, moon and stars.

 “With this I can plan certain shots ahead and just hope the weather and eruptions play along,” he said.
 “This uncertainty is the fun part.
 It makes things exciting.”

 If conditions fail to align, plans are abandoned quickly.
 Cloud cover, wind, fatigue or altitude sickness can all force changes.
+Werner approaches these moments pragmatically.
+If a primary shot becomes impossible, he pivots to lower-effort options or documents conditions instead.
 There have been many trips where no usable images were captured.

 Werner says sleep deprivation is often harder than the climb itself.
 Lava is visible at night, which means working late and waking early in cold, high-altitude conditions.